 If you want experience on your side, Paul is your man.
 He has been practicing family law since 1977.
 Besides his L.L.B, he earned an Honours B.A. in Political Science and Economics.
 He is a former Chair of the Family Law Section of the Ontario Bar Association and has been an instructor of a Bar Admission Course in family law.
 Are you impressed yet?
-Well, if that doesn’t do it, maybe this will: He has been a Dispute Resolution Officer with the Superior Court of Justice.
+Well, if that doesn’t do it, maybe this will: He has been a Dispute Resolution Officer with the Superior Court of Justice, he is also a Certified Mediator and Arbitrator.
 (In other words, he knows what he’s doing!)

 If that isn’t enough for you (which seems impossible), Paul has also been a panel lawyer representing children for the Office of the Children’s Lawyer.
 His reverence for children is expressed at home, too, as the father of three children and also the grandfather of three.